Effective Date: February 1, 2023

 Program: an academic program at Mercer University, which, in some cases, prepares a student to practice in a field that requires licensure or certification to practice in a particular state or U.S. territory.

-Prospective student: someone who has applied and been admitted to a program leading to professional licensure or certification OR someone who has applied and been admitted for general admission to the University as an undergraduate and has indicated an interest in a program leading to professional licensure.
+Prospective Student: someone who has applied and been admitted to a program leading to professional licensure or certification OR someone who has applied and been admitted for general admission to the University as an undergraduate and has indicated an interest in a program leading to professional licensure.

 Policy Statement